t-kawata/CoolCline-25.03.22/docs/getting-started/index.md

 has_children: true
 ---

-# Getting Started with Roo Code
+# Getting Started with CoolCline

-This section will help you get up and running with Roo Code quickly.
+This section will help you get up and running with CoolCline quickly.